Two-sample Bayesian Nonparametric Hypothesis Testing: A conditional procedure

 The Bayesian procedure above requires the subjective specification of the partition structure $\Pi$.
 This subjective setting may make some users uneasy regarding the sensitivity to specification.
-Moreover, we have seen for certain tests under $H_1$ the subjective test performs poorly.
-In this section we explore an empirical procedure, akin to empirical Bayes, whereby the partition $\Pi$ is centered on the data via the empirical cdf of the joint data $\hat{\Pi} = \left [ \hat{F}^{(1,2)} \right ] ^{-1}$.
-This is akin to an empirical Bayes procedure with a flat prior over $\pi(\Pi)$ and the setting $\hat{\Pi}$ to the marginal MAP estimate.
-The empirical cdf maximises the marginal likelihood when using symmetric $Be(\alpha_j, \alpha_j)$ priors, as {\em{a priori}} we expect to see equal numbers of observations going left or right at any junction in the tree.
-This provides a default setting for the partition.
+In this section we explore an empirical procedure whereby the partition $\Pi$ is centered on the data via the empirical cdf of the joint data $\widehat{\Pi} = [ \widehat{F}^{\OneTwoup} ]^{-1}$.